So, you are trying to use the Netlify Large Media feature and it isn’t working as expected. Where do you begin troubleshooting?

 Installing the Netlify Large Media plugin can be done by running the following commands in the base directory of your

 All the requirements are installed and it still isn’t working!

 Hmmm.
 Well, if all the requirements are met, it is time to check the details.

-First, confirm that all the required versions are correct this commands (again, in the base directory of the git repo):
+First, confirm that all the required versions are correct using this command, again, in the base directory of the git repo:

 If that command shows versions equal to or newer than the required versions, now it is time to check the following files (again, they are found in the repo base directory):

 In these files, look for common issues.
 If .gitattributes is empty, for example, the files are not being tracked by Git LFS.
 The solution would be to add files for tracking like so: